 Principle Outcome/Voting Guideline

 Political & Trade Association Donations

 We do not support direct political donations to political parties or individual political candidates by companies.
-As contextualised by We will consider voting against the authority to make political donations, on

-individual political candidates by companies.
 As contextualised by the Pensions and Lifetime Savings Association (PLSA), a blanket ban on donations, due to the legal definition of this term, could prevent donations to charities and educational causes, and would also preclude all party parliamentary groups.
+We will consider voting against the authority to make political donations, on a case-by-case basis, particularly where there is no cap on the level of donations and/or disclosure is not adequate.